wp-plugins/wp-mobile-detect/readme.txt

 1. Upload the `wp-mobile-detect` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Start using the shortcodes in your content
+3. Start using the shortcodes in your content or functions in  your theme

 == Frequently Asked Questions ==